A family member may not know what is medically wrong. But they may know that the person in front of them is not the person they know.

 This helps prevent important context being lost between shifts, appointments, departments or discharge paperwork.

-What not to do.
+What to avoid.

 When you are worried, it is easy to jump to certainty.
 Try to avoid: